davidbradway/nightlighttreebright/README.md

 ![](https://github.com/spark/xmastree/raw/master/hardware/images/header.jpg)

-What does one do with a Particle Christmas Tree the rest of the year?
-I took my limited edition PCB packed full of cheer and reprogrammed the lights and tunes to act as a nursery night light.
-I used my tree PCB with a Particle Photon, but an Electron should work fine as well.
+What does one do with a Particle Christmas Tree PCB the rest of the year?
+I took my limited edition PCB (which I won via a Twitter-based pun competition, thanks!) and reprogrammed the lights and sounds to act as a nursery night light.
+I used the tree PCB with a Particle Photon, but an Electron board should work fine as well.
 The joystick controller now adjusts the brightness of the LEDs and selects from children's lullabies or white noise for optimal sleeping ambiance.

 Learn how to get started below.
-Sleep tight with your hardward from Team Particle!
+Sleep tight with your hardware from Team Particle!

 ## THINGS YOU'LL NEED
  - Christmas Tree